MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-connectors.md

 The updater service is healthy if it’s running and there are no errors recorded in the event log (Applications and Services logs -> Microsoft -> Microsoft Entra private network -> Updater -> Admin).

 > [!IMPORTANT]
 > Only major versions are released for auto-upgrade.
 We recommend updating your connector manually only if it's necessary.
 For example, you cannot wait for a major release, because you must fix a known problem or you want to use a new feature.
-For more information on new releases, the type of the release (download, auto-upgrade), bug fixes and new features see, [Microsoft Entra application proxy: Version release history](./application-proxy-release-version-history.md).
+For more information on new releases, the type of the release (download, auto-upgrade), bug fixes and new features see, [Microsoft Entra private network connector: Version release history](reference-version-history.md).

 To manually upgrade a connector:

 - Download the latest version of the connector.
 (You can find it under application proxy on the Microsoft Entra admin center.
-You can also find the link at [Microsoft Entra application proxy: Version release history](./application-proxy-release-version-history.md).
 - The installer restarts the Microsoft Entra private network connector services.
 In some cases, a reboot of the server might be required if the installer cannot replace all files.
 Therefore we recommend closing all applications (i.e. Event Viewer) before you start the upgrade.
 - Run the installer.
 The upgrade process is quick and does not require providing any credentials and the connector is not re-registered.